w3c/wcag3/guidelines/groups/text-and-wording/clear-language/diacritics-available.md

 :::

 :::example
-The Hebrew word אָמַר, with diacritics under two of the three consonants
+The Hebrew word <span lang="he">אָמַר</span>, with diacritics under two of the three consonants
 * Two perpendicular marks (similar to an uppercase T) under the א makes an “ah” sound.
 * A horizontal mark under the מ makes a short “a” sound.
 * Pronunciation: ah-mar